Jollerprutt/proxmox-node/README.md

 |**Proxmox Bridge** |  |  | |  | |  |  | `vmbr0` | `vmbr1` | `vmbr2/vmbr3` |  |  |
 |**Proxmox Comment** |  |  | |  | |  |  | Proxmox LAN Bond | VPN-egress Bond | vpngate-world/vpngate-local|  |  |

-Note the **Switch Port Profile / VLAN** must be preconfigured in your network switch.
+Note the **Switch Port Profile / VLAN** must be preconfigured in your network switch (UniFi Controller).
 The above table, based on a UniFi US-24 model, shows port 15+16 are link agregated (LAG), port 17+18 are another LAG and ports 19 and 20 are not LAG'd.
 So ports 15 to 20, a total of 6 ports are used by the Qotom.
 The other LAG, ports 21-24 are used by the Synology.

 Steps to configuring your network switch are as follows:
 #### 3.1.1 Create VLANs